archiejs/archiejs-docs/modules.md

 ### Modules in points

   * A module is container for one or many services, which the module `provides` to others.
-   * The services modules are are specified in `plugin.provides` key in `package.json` .
-This is usually the recommended technique.
+   * The services modules are are specified in `plugin.provides` key in `package.json`.
    * A module with only one service to provide (and none to consume), can be just an `index.js` file with a `setup` function.
    * A module can also consume other services by specifing them in `consumes` tag in `package.json`.
   * A number of services inside modules are aggregated together as a list to run as an application.